Blood Donor Eligibility

 You cannot donate blood until one year after diagnosis and treatment.

-- Can I give blood if I have cancer other than Basal Cell?
+- I have cancer other than Basal Cell?

 You must wait three years after you have been treated to give blood.

-Can I donate if I have traveled outside of the U.S.?
+Can I donate if I’ve traveled outside of the U.S.?

 Can I donate blood if I have a tattoo?